 The only downside of GeneratePress’s customizer is the WooCommerce options, which are scattered all over the place.

 Overall, both customizers are easy to use.
 It’s just a matter of preference whether you prefer Astra’s approach where the items are grouped by area or GeneratePress’s where items are grouped by type.

 Winner: Astra.
 If we had to pick a winner on ease of use and customization, it would be the Astra theme due to its better WooCommerce options organization as well as the intuitiveness of the WordPress customizer.
-This is mostly personal preference but we think Astra’s approach is better.

 Ease of use is important.
+But performance is critical.